Updated:

 Indeed, the decline in the value of CDOs has made it difficult for banks and investment institutions to price their respective CDOs.
 The recording of the CDOs was made at par because the pricing was usually based on its market value.
 Basically, CDOs are not actively traded.
 The prolonged time and the continuous decline will lead to the loss.
 Several banks have experienced collateral calls from lenders who have accepted CDOs backed by sub-prime loans.
 It is forecasted that more losses will be experienced as subprime lending continues to plummet.

-The new issue pipeline for CDOs supported by and is expected to stall significantly in the second half of 2007 because of the weakness in subprime collateral.
+The new issue pipeline for CDOs supported by asset-backed and mortgage-backed securities is expected to stall significantly in the second half of 2007 because of the weakness in subprime collateral.
 The resulting reassessment by the market of pricing of CDOs backed by mortgage bonds has also been weak.
 This in turn has the capacity to limit the availability of mortgage credit that is available to real estate owners.
 CDOs purchased with riskier part of mortgage bonds lead to the issuance of nearly $1 trillion in mortgage bonds.

 Impact of CDOs and Credit Derivatives